 1945(17th of Tammuz, 5705): As the ashes of the Holocaust settle over Europe, Tzom Tammuz took on an additional level of sorrow.

-1947: Birthdate of Mark Helprin “an American novelist, journalist, and conservative commentator.”
+1947: In New York, Morris Helprin, the president of London Films and actress Eleanor Lynn Helprin gave birth to Mark Helprin “an American novelist, journalist, and conservative commentator.”

 1951: The Jerusalem Post reported that a modified scheme for national insurance was finally approved by the government and was to be brought before the Knesset.
 Registration continued for the Four-Year People's Housing Scheme.
 Twelve thousand housing units were expected to be allocated to needy citizens yearly.